george24601/notes/java/weak_ref.md

+Why do we need that in thread local map?

 1. useful for ref counting GC
 2. key to refer to object
 3. listener for the observer pattern, otherwise lapsed listener problem